Ircama/construct-gallery/README.md

 Optionally, `bleak_scanner_kwargs` allows defining a dictionary of arguments passed to *BleakScanner* in the form: `BleakScanner(detection_callback, **bleak_scanner_kwargs)`.

 The intended way to use this class is to create a subclass that overrides the *bleak_advertising()* method (which does nothing in the partent class).
-The overridden method shall detect valid advertisements and call `self.add_data()` to log data to the gallery samples of *construct-gallery*. *logging* can be used to log debugging information to *wx_logging_plugin*.
+The overridden method shall detect valid advertisements and call `self.add_packet_frame()` to log data to the gallery samples of *construct-gallery*. *logging* can be used to log debugging information to *wx_logging_plugin*.

 Example: